© 2022 GOECO | All rights reserved

 Volunteer Work: Teaching

 Number of Volunteers: Up to 50 International volunteers and this can increase in high season

 Accommodations: Shared room in a volunteer house

-Airport Transfers: Airport pickup is included on arrival day.
+Airport Transfers: Airport transfers are included on the arrival day

 Orientation: Volunteers will receive an orientation of the area upon arrival and an introduction to their program of choice on Day 2.